AWSwinefred/f1-app-notes/Using-PCIe-Interrupts/README.md

 [ 6727.147510] Installing atg module
 [ 6727.153025] vendor: 1d0f, device: f001
 [ 6727.156472] Enable result: 0
-[ 6727.165227] The atg_driver major number is: 247
+[ 6727.165227] The f1_driver major number is: 247
 ```
-The atg_driver will load and an unused major number will be assigned by the OS.
+The f1_driver will load and an unused major number will be assigned by the OS.
 Please use the major number (247 is this example) when creating the device special file:
 ```
-$ sudo mknod /dev/atg_driver c 247 0
+$ sudo mknod /dev/f1_driver c 247 0
 ```
 You will not need to create this device file again unless you reboot your instance.
 You can now run the test:
 ```
-$ sudo ./atg_test
+$ sudo ./f1_test
 msg_result: This is a test
 msg_result: DCBAECBAFCBAGCB      # expected result
 ```